The Agent is available in Customer Studio when you build or edit an audience.

 | Prerequisites | Customer Studio setup |

-Use the Agent in Customer Studio to create, refine, and understand audiences with natural language.
-Describe the audience you want to build, ask questions about an existing audience, or request improvements.
-The Agent translates your request into audience filters, summaries, or insights.
+Use the Agent in Customer Studio to build, refine, and understand audiences with natural language.
+Describe the audience you want, ask questions about an existing audience, or request changes.
+The Agent translates your input into audience filters, summaries, or analysis that you review before saving.

 In this article, you'll learn how to: